Putting our People First

 Over the past eight years, our Total Recordable Incident Rate (TRIR) and Days Away Restricted or Transferred (DART) results have steadily improved.
 Unfortunately, however, our injury rates saw a slight uptick in both DART and TRIR during fiscal 2021.
 We believe this negative effect resulted largely from circumstances surrounding the pandemic, as we have experienced extensive labor shortages and overtime hours in the face of historically strong customer demand.

 Despite the uptick in our rates this year, we remain proud of our safety programs and the improvements we have made over the past many years.
 Our DART and TRIR rates are still 45% better than 2013, and we have continued to achieve superior employee safety performance as benchmarked against the U.S. Department of Labor’s Injury and Illness Incidence rate (IIR).
-Quanex’s 2021 fiscal year worldwide employee IIR of 2.4 (which included no occupational fatalities) compares favorably against the current U.S. non-governmental, private manufacturing sector employer average IIR of 3.3 published by the U.S. Bureau of Labor Statistics for calendar year 2020.
-Quanex’s 2021 fiscal year worldwide employee IIR of 2.4 (which included no occupational fatalities) compares favorably against the current U.S. non-governmental, private manufacturing sector employer average IIR of 3.3 published by the U.S. Bureau of Labor Statistics for calendar year 2020.
+Quanex’s 2021 fiscal year worldwide employee IIR of 2.4 (which included no occupational fatalities) compares favorably against the current U.S. nongovernmental, private manufacturing sector employer average IIR of 3.3 published by the U.S. Bureau of Labor Statistics for calendar year 2020.

-With regard to workplace fatalities, we have experienced only 1 fatality in the past 10 years.
-In addition, that 2015 event actually did not occur at one of our facilities, as it involved a Technical Services employee working at a customer’s plant.
+With regard to workplace fatalities, we have experienced only one fatality in the past 10 years.
+In addition, that 2015 event did not occur at one of our facilities, as it involved a technical services employee working at a customer’s plant.

 Quanex also offers an Employee Assistance Program (EAP), a free and confidential service that provides useful tools and resources to address topics such as resiliency, emotional well-being, workplace success, wellness and balance, and personal and family goals.
 The EAP also provides access to legal and financial consultation and work-life services.
 The EAP has been especially helpful over the past two years as our employees have worked to deal with the added stress and uncertainty growing out of COVID-19.

 In addition, we have partnered with the University of Arizona Global Campus to offer free tuition toward certain college credit classes to allow employees to pursue a degree without incurring debt.
-Tuition grants are available under this program to employees pursuing Associates, Bachelors, or Masters degree programs.
-Qualified employees are reimbursed for tuition for all eligible courses, technology fees, course materials, prior learning assessment fees, and graduation fees.
-Seventeen employees are presently enrolled in undergraduate or graduate degree programs through this offering and two employees have received Masters degrees.
+Tuition grants are available under this program to employees pursuing associate, bachelor’s or master’s degree programs.
+Qualified employees are reimbursed for tuition for all eligible courses, technology fees, course materials, prior learning assessment fees and graduation fees.
+Seventeen employees are presently enrolled in undergraduate or graduate degree programs through this offering and two employees have received master’s degrees.